cds-snc/html-css-workshop/README.md

 1. Click the "Download ZIP" button and save the .zip file onto your computer (the desktop is a great place for a project like this).
 2. Once saved, unzip the archived folder (double-clicking).
-3. Drag the unzipped folder into your empty editor window and we're ready to go.
+3. In VSCode go to file --> Open Folder --> Downloads --> Choose html-css-workshop!
+  3a.
+Or in Sublime Text just drag and drop the folder to open!

 Let's get started!